CypherpunkFinance/Plan/cypherpunk_finance_overview.md

 ## Lessons

 *(To be updated as the project progresses)*
 *   Umbrel's app system relies heavily on Docker, `docker-compose.yml` for service definition, and an `umbrel-app.yml` manifest for metadata and App Store integration.
 This will be the model for Cypherpunk Apps and Node Plugins.
+(Note: `umbrel-app.yml` will be `cypherpunk-plugin.yml` for this project).
 *   The `app_proxy` service in Umbrel is key for managing access and authentication to apps.
 *   Environment variables (especially those prefixed with `APP_` or specific to Nodeset like `APP_NODESET_EXECUTION_RPC_URL`, and new ones like `APP_L2_BASE_RPC_URL`) are crucial for inter-app communication and configuration.
 *   Pinning Docker images to `sha256` digests is a best practice for security and reproducibility for both Cypherpunk Apps and the Ethereum clients managed by Nodeset/L2 Plugins.